 The Department of Art at Kansas State University is a NASAD accredited institution with eleven concentrations in studio art, graphic design and art history.
 The mission of the Department of Art is based on the recognition of the universal human need for visual expression, the necessity of the visual arts and visual communication in contemporary society, and the importance of cultural diversity provided for by exposure of the arts.

 The Department of Art is housed in the heart of campus, with the campus quad settled to the West of us and Hale Library to the South.
 Willard Hall went under reconstruction in 1934 after a fire destroyed the former Denison Hall.
 The new building, named after Dr. J.T.
 Willard, was the home of the Chemistry and Physics Department, and as you roam the halls traces of the old department still mark the doors and corridors.

 Dr. J.T.
 Willard served Kansas State University in several capacities, including studying here as a student, as a Professor of Science, KSU Vice President, and acting President for two months following the resignation of H.J.
 Waters in 1917.
 Dr. Willard became the universities historian in 1936.
-He holds the record of having the longest official association with K-State of 71 years, this includes his education and career.
-In 1936, David Overmeyer painted Dr. Willards portrait and it hung in the halls of Willard up until a few years ago when it was taken as what was thought to be a practical joke or a senior prank, but the portrait was never returned.
+He holds the record of the longest official association with K-State of 71 years, this includes his education and career.
+In 1936, David Overmeyer painted Dr. Willards portrait and it hangs on 1st floor of Willard hall.

-The Department of Art now resides in Willard, and its students have pumped new blood in these old walls with its array of studio arts and visual history.
+The Department of Art now resides in Willard, and its students have pumped new blood in the old walls with its array of studio arts and visual history.